sukhikh18/wp-developers-tool/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 1.3 =
+    * Exclude vendor scripts.
+Let's leave this fun for the "FrontEnd" developers or bower..

 = 1.2 =
     * Excluded "Disable comments" as is not working as intended